areitan/Social_Network_API/README.md

 ---
 ## Tests

-The GET, PUT, POST and DELETE routes were tested for Categories, Products, and Tags using Insomnia.
+The GET, PUT, POST and DELETE routes were tested using Insomnia.
 (Please watch walk-through video above to see all tests run.

 ### Social Network API Mock-ups Provided
 ![Social Network API Mock-up 1](/assets/18-nosql-homework-demo-01.gif)